mamantoha/webview-mpd-player/README.md

 ## Name Origin

 The name "Garnetune" is a playful combination of "Garnet" and "tune".
-Garnet is a type of crystal, which references the Crystal programming language used to build this application.
+[Garnet](https://en.wikipedia.org/wiki/Garnet) is a type of crystal, which references the [Crystal](https://crystal-lang.org/) programming language used to build this application.
 Combined with "tune" for its music-playing capabilities, the name reflects both the technical foundation and musical purpose of the application.

 ## Development Notes

-The user interface for the player was developed with assistance from ChatGPT and Cursor.
+The user interface for the player was developed with assistance from ChatGPT and Cursor AI Code Editor.

 ## Installation